Speech Inversion Service User Guide

 - Format: WAV files only (

-- Duration: At least 100 milliseconds per file; no maximum
+- Duration: at least 100 milliseconds per file, no maximum

-- Content: Any speech is acceptable.
+- Content: any speech is acceptable.
 The service does not reject recordings based on speaker characteristics, dialect, disorder type, or recording quality.

-- Channels: Mono preferred; stereo files are automatically converted to mono
+- Channels: mono preferred; stereo files are automatically converted to mono

 What to avoid